DanLaZ/bamazon_CLIapp/README.md

 ## Inquier Prompts

 **1st Question**
-* Type in the id# of the fish you would like to purchase?
+* Would you like to purchase fish?

 **2nd Question**
 * Type in the id# of the fish you would like to purchase.